 Highlight Annotations

 You can highlight and extract content within a document to populate certain fields in the panel, which is similar to annotating documents.
-When you highlight content in the document, Vault creates a sticky comment annotation with details about the sourced data and maps it to the selected section in the panel.
-Use Annotate mode to view all sticky comment annotations, including any added using the highlighter.
-Vault uses different highlight colors for each section in the panel so you can visualize the different areas from which you’ve pulled source data:
+When you highlight content in the document, Vault creates an annotation info card with details about the sourced data and maps it to the selected section in the panel.
+Use Annotate mode to review all annotation info cards, including any added by other users.
+When you switch to View mode, Vault hides the cards, but the highlighted terms in the document remain visible when the Document Highlighter Panel is open.

 - Details: Light purple (

-- Country: Dark green (
+) annotations - Country: Dark green (

-- Event: Light orange (
+) annotations - Event: Light orange (

-- Product: Dark pink (
+) annotations - Product: Dark pink (

-- Patient: Light yellow (
+) annotations - Patient: Light yellow (

-- Reporter: Light green (
+) annotations - Reporter: Light green (

 ) annotations